brandoughnut/news-homepage-main/README.md

 Date: 2/6/2024
 Lab Name: TechNewsHomePage
 Brief Description: Recreated a website using tailwind or bootstrap.
-Had to make it responsive Peer Reviewer:
+Had to make it responsive Peer Reviewer: Jared Ly
-Peer Review Comments:
+Peer Review Comments: The site looks great with everything being in place and pretty much everything being alinged correctly.
+The only thing you could change here is on your tablet mode the pictures on the bottom are a bit small, so enlarging them would look good, other than that great job!